tutacat/alpine-linux-on-termux/README.md

   -nographic
 ```

-## For more information about the commands seen here, visit https://wiki.archlinux.org/title/QEMU
+## For more information about the commands seen here, have a look at documentation, such as https://wiki.archlinux.org/title/QEMU

-*Qemu commands based on https://youtu.be/RL96VSKzAQo*